-- (a) No fee will be assessed to residents enrolled in the Quick Response Burglary Prevention Program for the first four false burglary alarms in one fiscal year, and for all other alarm users, for the first two false alarms in one fiscal year.
+- (a) No fee will be assessed to residents enrolled in the Quick Response Burglary Prevention Program for the first four false burglary alarms in one calendar fiscal year, and for all other alarm users, for the first two false alarms in one calendar fiscal year.
 A fee as established by the city commission will be assessed to the alarm user for each false alarm thereafter.
 Notification of fees shall be by regular mail to the alarm system registration address on file.
-Where the user is not the owner, then the owner will also be notified at the address furnished by the alarm user registration application or recorded in the current property ownership records maintained by the County. - (b) The alarm user shall have 30 days from the date of the invoice/statement of the false alarm fee in which to pay the fee. - (c) Failure to pay the false alarm fee, or other fees contained in this chapter within a 60-day time provision shall result in a past due notice providing late charges as established by the city commission.
+Where the user is not the owner, then the owner will also be notified at the address furnished by the alarm user registration application or recorded in the current property ownership records maintained by the County. - (b) The alarm user shall have 30 days from the date of the notice invoice/statement of the false alarm fee in which to pay the fee. - (c) Failure to pay the false alarm fee, or other fees contained in this chapter within the 30 a 60-day time provision shall result in a past due notice providing late charges as established by the city commission.-if payment is not received within ten days from the date of the letter.
 Notice of unpaid fees is to be sent by regular mail to the alarm system registration address on file.
-Where the user is not the owner, then the owner will also be notified at the address furnished by the alarm user registration application or recorded in the current property ownership records maintained by the County.
-Delinquent fees will not exceed the amount determined by resolution per false alarm. - (d) The fee for false alarms, late fees, penalty charges, violations and costs for deactivating a nuisance alarm will be declared to be a debt due to the city, and such amount shall constitute a lien against the premises to the same extent and character as a lien for special assessment, and with the same penalties and same rights of collection, foreclosure, sale and forfeiture as obtained for special assessment liens.
+Where the user is not the owner, then the owner will also be notified at the address furnished by the alarm user registration application or recorded in the current property ownership records maintained by the County.-Delinquent fees will not exceed the amount determined by resolution per false alarm. - (d) The fee for false alarms, late fees, penalty charges, violations and costs for deactivating a nuisance alarm will be declared to be a debt due to the city, and such amount shall constitute a lien against the premises to the same extent and character as a lien for special assessment, and with the same penalties and same rights of collection, foreclosure, sale and forfeiture as obtained for special assessment liens.